Kaczynski: No question of Polish EU exit

 Poland's attack on the EU court has nothing to do with questioning its EU membership, the head of the country's ruling party has said.

-"This has nothing to do with any 'Polexits' or anti-Europeanism," Jaroslaw Kaczynski, the head of Polish ruling party Law and Justice (PiS), told Polsat News, a Polish broadcaster, on Wednesday (17 October).
+"This has nothing to do with any 'Polexits' or anti-Europeanism," Jaroslaw Kaczynski, the head of the Polish ruling party, Law and Justice (PiS), told Polsat News, a Polish broadcaster, on Wednesday (17 October).

 Join EUobserver today